BEJ48

-BEJ48 (pronounced B.E.J.
-Sìshíbā, more often called B.E.J forty-eight) is a Chinese idol girl group based in Beijing.
+BEJ48 (pronounced "B. E. J. Sìshíbā", or more often "B. E. J. forty-eight") is a Chinese idol girl group based in Beijing.
 It is one of SNH48's sister groups formed in 2016, together with GNZ48.

 Overview

 BEJ48 is one of the first two sister groups of SNH48 formed.
 It has its theatre at the Youtang Life Square at the Chaoyang District in Beijing.
 Its name is an abbreviation of the pinyin name of "Beijing" (BEi Jing), "BEJ".
 Its first batch of members consist of some SNH48 fifth and sixth-generation members that are transferred.

-As BEJ48 is formed under SNH48's management and not AKB48's managing company, AKS (SNH48 would later achieve independence from AKB48), the naming of its teams do not follow AKB48's conventions, and its initial two teams are named Team B and Team E.
+As BEJ48 is formed under SNH48's management and not AKB48's managing company, AKS (SNH48 would later part ways with AKB48), the naming of its teams do not follow AKB48's conventions, and its initial two teams are named Team B and Team E.

 History

 2016

 On April 20, 2016, Star48 announced the establishment of SNH48's two sister groups, BEJ48 and GNZ48.
 At the same time, it started holding auditions for first-generation members.

 On April 29, the BEJ48 Theatre opened to public, with Team B holding the first performance of its 1st Stage, "Theater no Megami".
 On April 30, Team E help the first performance of its 1st Stage, "Pajama Drive".

 On June 15, BEJ48 released their first fashion photobook, "Summer's Girl Garden" (初夏的少女花园).
 On July 19, they released their second fashion photobook, "Hot Party" (高温派对).

 On September 5, they released their debut EP, The Awaking (元气觉醒).

 On September 15, during Mid-Autumn Special Stage, it was announced that Duan Yixuan and Liu Shuxian were appointed Team B's captain and vice-captain respectively; Li Xiang and Liu Shengnan were appointed Team E's captain and vice-captain; SNH48 Team X's Yan Mingjun was transferred to Team B due to academic reasons.

 On October 1, 20 first-generation members were announced, 16 of them whom were assigned to Team J.

 On October 2, Team B began its 2nd Stage, "Heart Journey".
 On October 29, Team J began its 1st Stage, "Exclusive Party".

 On November 1, auditions were held for SNH48 eighth-generation members, BEJ48 second-generation members, GNZ48 second-generation members and SHY48 second-generation members.

 On December 24, Team E began its 2nd Stage, "Fantasy Coronation".